tldr-pages/tldr/pages/linux/journalctl.md

 `journalctl -b -1`

-- Show all messages with priority level 3 (errors) from this boot:
+- Show all messages with priority level 3 (errors) from this [b]oot:

 `journalctl -b --priority={{3}}`